 Sheepadoodles are considered one of the smarter dog breeds out there which is a testament to the nature of the Poodle and the Old English Sheepdog.
-Both these breeds are distinguished by their intelligence which makes them excel at training and obedience classes.
+Both these breeds are distinguished by their intelligence which makes them excel in training and obedience classes.
 It’s crucial to train them as a puppy, as their energy and smarts can get them into trouble.
 As they grow bigger, their size can do serious damage if they are properly trained.

 On the other hand, Goldendoodles also train easily, due to their cleverness from the Poodle.
-Golden Retrievers are guide dogs, service dogs, and therapy dogs, commonly due to their smarts and easygoing demeanor.
+Golden Retrievers are guide dogs, service dogs, and therapy dogs, commonly due to their smart and easygoing demeanor.
 A fun fact is that Poodles are at the top of the pack when it comes to intelligent dog breeds.
 Both the Sheepadoodle and the Goldendoodle can learn advanced commands and need engagement to avoid negative behaviors around the house.

 Goldendoodle vs Sheepadoodle Costs